facebookresearch/libri-light/README.md

 # Libri-Light: A Benchmark for ASR with Limited or No Supervision

 This repository contains code and models associated with the Libri-Light dataset, which can be [downloaded and prepared here](./data_preparation/README.md).
-It contains code for data preparation, pretrained models, and evaluation resources:
+More information about dataset creation and baselines can be found in this [arXiv Paper](https://arxiv.org/abs/1912.07875).
+Contained here is code for data preparation, pretrained models, and evaluation resources:

     data_preparation/         # code to download the data; VAD and SNR code; json generation; stats; audio segmentation